CBD info

 Number 2: Whats The Difference Between THC & CBD?

-CBD, however, activates the CB2 Receptors in your body (not brain) which may help in regulating pain, body temperature, and inflammation.
+CBD, however, activates the CB2 Receptors in your body (not brain) which may help.

 THC and CBD both have similar chemical makeup, but at the same time, they have opposite effects.
 CBD can actually inhibit THC in some cases.
 Recently, we heard CBD referred to as "THC's responsible older brother," because it doesn't get you high.
 This made us laugh.